 The damage: Expect to pay £70-£85 per head with drinks.

-The good: Atherton hits the high notes with his homage to the Parisian bistro, the ox cheek was a flavour riot with the roasted bone marrow scoop and mustard mustard mash.
-The burger compelling but not as memorable but the canelé were impeccable.
-I love the booths and our waitress ‘Anais’ was warm, charming and very knowledgeable about all the ingredients.
+The good: Atherton hits the high notes with his homage to the Parisian bistro.
+The ox cheek was a flavour riot with the roasted bone marrow it came with.
+That to-die-for scoop mustard mash was immense too.
+The burger was compelling, but not as memorable.
+The canelé were impeccable too.
+I love the booths in the venue and our waitress ‘Anais’ was warm, charming and very knowledgeable about all the ingredients.